Your A-level results are not quite what you hoped for and you're thinking about resitting. Here's the advice you need

-Many students find themselves in exactly the same boat, but we're here to walk you through the process of resits and how they can get you into your dream university.
+Many students find themselves in exactly the same boat as you so no need to panic.
+We're here to walk you through the process of resits and explain how they can get you into your dream university.

 Why would retaking my A-levels be a good idea?